-The tip of the Jones Nomad Pro Skins amidst a stormy backdrop
+The tip of the Nomad Pro amidst a stormy backdrop.

 The Nomad Pro skins grip well, but they are not a grip specific design.
 These are good all-around skins that provide ample traction but do not sacrifice other qualities just for grip.
 When used by an experienced splitboarder, they climb well.
 On icier or very wet skin tracks, less experienced skinners might struggle a bit more.